Table of Contents

 Another thing to do before you actually start repotting your plant, is to make sure that you fully water your plant.
-If you fully water your plant and everything is fully saturated, your plant is able to absorb all of that moisture.
-Then it’s gonna be as happy and healthy as possible when you are uppotting it.
+Then it’s gonna be as happy and healthy as possible when you are supporting it.

-Another reason to water your plant before you repot is because, when you water the plant (especially if you soak it) if the soil is compacted, then that is going to loosen all that soil up.
+Another reason to water your plant before you report is that, when you water the plant (especially if you soak it) if the soil is compacted, then that is going to loosen all that soil up.
 You will do less damage to your plant when you are repotting it.
 Especially if you are trying to switch it from one type of media to another.
 You can also get this media off by submerging it in a bucket of water and that will rinse all that media off.
 Very useful if your are switching it from soil to leca or from a soil mix to a pon mix.
-If your plant was suffering some type of damage like root rot, then you want to make sure you get as much of that off as possible to.

 These situations are pretty much the only time you want to disturb the roots.
 When there is actually a reason to do it.
 Otherwise, leave the roots alone.

-Also note that there are plants out there that are not going to want to be watered that often and you are just going have to work around it and not disturb the roots that much.
-Plants like Lithops only get watered about twice a year or so depending on where you are living.
+Also, note that there are plants out there that are not going to want to be watered that often and you are just going to have to work around it and not disturb the roots that much.
 They hold a lot of moisture and do not need more water.
 A lot of succulents are like this.